Eliseo-AI/Covid-19-Col/README.md

 To carry out the analysis process, the data set for March 7, 2021 was started, in addition to a file of the 2018 census in Colombia and the latitude and longitude coordinates of all the municipalities of Colombia.
 The first step was to explore the data set of covid-19 March 7, it is identified that the file has a significant number of rows and columns, so the quality of the data must be verified.

-In a second step, the file was updated, moving to March 24 as the starting point, 2021, they include data such as: age, gender, department, municipality, patient's status, date of diagnosis, date of symptoms , recovery date, and other information per patient, there is no name or identification number of the patients.

 ## Installation guide
 If you use conda, you can install: